technomancy/leiningen/README.md

   claim it in the future once they get around to uploading.
   Alternatively you can install into your local repository in ~/.m2 with Maven for Java libs or "lein install" for Clojure libs.

+**Q:** What does java.lang.NoSuchMethodError: clojure.lang.RestFn.<init>(I)V mean?
+**A:** It means you have some code that was AOT (ahead-of-time) compiled with a different version of Clojure than the one you're currently using.
+If it persists after running "lein clean" then it is a problem with your dependencies.
+If you depend on contrib, make sure the contrib version matches the Clojure version.
+Also note for your own project that AOT compilation in Clojure is much less important than it is in other languages.
+There are a few language-level features that must be AOT-compiled to work, generally for Java interop.
+If you are not using any of these features, you should not AOT-compile your project if other projects may depend upon it.

 **Q:** It looks like the classpath isn't honoring project.clj.
 **A:** Leiningen runs many things in a subclassloader so it can